viktor-kindrat/game/README.md

-# Paint pictures
+# Infiniti games
-Paint custom version made useing JS canvas 🎨
+Play to your heart's content! ♥
 ---

-JS project. Сustom copy of all known paint for PCs and smartphones designed with JS canvas.
+JS project.
+The project is a site with 4 game modes, with the ability to play to infinity.
+One of my first JS projects.
+You can hail both alone and with your friends

 ---
 ### Features: